rguthriemsft/TeamWorkingAgreement/README.md

 - **Innovation**

-  All the team members approach to problems innovative ways.
+  All the team members approach problems in innovative ways.

 - **Communication**